corfu.el - COmpletion in Region FUnction

 (global-corfu-mode))

 By default, Corfu steals both the RET and TAB keys, when the Corfu popup is open.
 This can feel intrusive, in particular in combination with auto completion.
 RET may accidentally commit an automatically selected candidate, while you actually wanted to start a new line.
-As an alternative we can unbind the RET key completely from corfu-map or reserve the RET key only in shell modes.
+As an alternative we can unbind the RET key completely from corfu-map or reserve the RET key only in shell modes using a menu-item filter.

 ;; TAB-only configuration